BaiyangZhang/oldBlog/_posts/2023-09-22-Mathematical-Economics.md

 *Explain variables, parameters and constants.*

-*Integers, rational numbers, real numbers and complex numbers.* Explain what is a ring and what is a field.
+*Integers, rational numbers, real numbers and complex numbers.* Explain what is a ring and what is a field, namely the most basic algebraic structure.

 Explain the Concept of Sets. $\mathbb{R},\mathbb{N}, \mathbb{Z}, \mathbb{Q}$.

+### Linear algebra